walterwhites/Binary/README.md

 * [Kill a process](#kill-a-process)

 ## Listen a process
-To listen all process OR a one at the specific port
+To listen all process OR just one

 1) Run:
 ```
-sudo /usr/local/bin/kill_process
+sudo /usr/local/bin/listen_process
 ```

 2) fill :